pip-services/pip-services-docs/content/en/toolkit_api/golang/mongodb/persistence/imongodb_persistence_overrides.md

 ### Description

-The IAzureFunctionOverrides interface is used to perform on-demand registrations.
+The IMongoDbPersistenceOverrides interface is used to perform on-demand registrations.

 ### Methods